ML-Assignment/Mercari-Price-Suggestion-Challenge/Steps.md

 5. Trained and validated the model
 6. Predicted the price for test.tsv data using the trained model

-# Potential shortcomings
-1. Feature extraction is not up to the mark.
-2. Compared only linear vs Ridge Regression.

-# Possible improvements
-1. We could do more word processing and cleaning up of data.
-This will be helpful for the feature extraction.
-2. We can try other algorithms like RNN(Recurrent neural networks)
-3. We could use domain specific stopwords to derive better results, in addition to english stopwords.

 ## Data analysis
 A.	Numerical features
 •	Price – This is our response that we need to predict